 Amazon Has a Lot to Offer to Media Buyers

-Not to mention that due to this insane growth and massive revenue, Amazon will continue to invest heavily into offering more robust advertising options for its customers and sellers.
-They’ve already shown this by expanding into video and artificial intelligence algorithms that work to only show the most relevant ads to ready buyers.
+Due to this insane growth and massive revenue, Amazon will continue to invest heavily into offering more robust advertising options for its customers and sellers.
+They’ve already shown this by expanding into video ads and artificial intelligence algorithms that work to only show the most relevant ads to ready buyers.

 Ok…Ok…You’re probably thinking Well that’s great but Amazon only accounts for a portion of our distribution channels and sales.

 But did you know that 48% of display ads impact non-Amazon sales?!

 See, Amazon has immeasurable amounts of shopper data that allow audiences to be targeted based on known behaviors.
 This gives them quite an advantage.
-Further, Amazon owns many popular websites on which they can track, gather more data, and serve ads as well.
+Further, Amazon owns many popular websites on which they can track an advertiser audience, gather more data, and serve up ad campaigns as well.

 The 2021, IOS 14 update from Apple sent ripples throughout the eCommerce marketing and media buying community.